Student Support Services

 The Children’s Center, located on the SUNY Morrisville campus, is an Early Care and Education Program setting the example of quality in Madison County.
 Licensed and nationally accredited, the center offers programming that stimulates the minds of young children while building a foundation of learning through play.

 The Children’s Center strives to provide a learning environment that welcomes families and children into a safe, caring community that promotes a healthy lifestyle.
 Fostering an environment of respect and continuity, the program works closely with each child’s family to provide individualized care.
 Collaborations and connections with community agencies expand the opportunities offered to families and children.

 Your College ID Card is a necessary part of life on campus.
 It is used as a picture ID for admission to student functions on campus, meal plan and Dining Plus usage at dining facilities, building entrance at resident halls, computer labs and select classrooms, and it carries Mustang Money (declining balance account that can be used at any dining facility on campus, vending machines, Campus Store, and select off-campus locations including the Copper Turret).
 It also provides identification to check out materials at the campus Library.

 College Science Technology Entry Program (CSTEP)

 Dining Services believes that providing great food at a great value to our campus community is the starting place.
-From there, we have provided dining spaces that are welcoming with environments that our students enjoy.
+From there, we have provided dining spaces that are welcoming environments that our students enjoy.
 Our involvement and interest for our students does not end with a meal; we are active in supporting their educational experience in addition to providing events that are just plain fun!